tntath/api-assistant/README.md

 ## Running the Application

-To run the Todo List API, follow these steps:
+To run the app, follow these steps:

 ```
 # Clone the repository